This article has links to products and services we love, which we may make commission from.

 Quiraing to Skye Museum of Life (20 minutes)

-The Skye Museum of Life is a great place to stop and understand what life in Skye would have been like in the 18th century.
+The Skye Museum of Life is a great place to stop and imagine what life in Skye was like in the 18th century.

 A well-preserved township of thatched cottages allows you to step back 100 years and see what Highland village life was like.